 What is a Classic Six?What is a Classic Six?

-Mostly found on Manhattan’s Upper East and Upper West Side Co-op’s, a classic six is an apartment with six separate rooms.
-Typically found in prewar co-op buildings, and include features like high ceilings, large closets, and many original details such as base and crown moldings and hardwood floors.
+Mostly found on Manhattan’s Upper East and Upper West Side Co-op, a classic six is an apartment with six separate rooms.
+Typically found in prewar co-op buildings, features like high ceilings, large closets, and many original details such as base, crown moldings, and hardwood floors.
 Unlike most modern apartments with open floor plan designs, each room in a classic six has a specific function.
 There will be a formal dining room, a kitchen, a living room, two full bedrooms, and a maid’s room (typically a smaller bedroom adjacent to the kitchen).

 What Makes Them So Desirable?What Makes Them So Desirable?

 Do you love the sight of old New York?
 Do you want to own a piece of history and live like the Great Gatsby in opulent surroundings?
 You can have all that with a classic six, typically built for New York high society.
 Original details abound in these homes, like oak flooring, solid walls, large foyers and hallways, generous room proportions, and, in some cases, a working fireplace.
 You won’t find details like this in modern homes.

 If you’re not a fan of the open-plan layout in vogue for the past two decades, then a classic six might be just what you’re looking for.
 In recent years, they’ve become very popular with families, who love them for their spaciousness.
 The traditional layout of separate rooms also means you can designate one room for a particular role and decorate it however you wish.

 What are the Downsides of Owning a Classic Six?What are the Downsides of Owning a Classic Six?